-CPW owns and operates the largest inventory of dams in the state of Colorado and the water impounded is used for downstream irrigation, fish hatcheries’ operations, and a multitude of recreational activities including fishing, boating and swimming.
+With over 115 dams, CPW owns and operates the largest inventory of dams in the state of Colorado.
+The water impounded is used for downstream irrigation, fish hatcheries’ operations, and a multitude of recreational activities including fishing, boating and swimming.

 Public Safety is Our First Priority

-In 2014, CPW undertook a Screening Level Risk Analysis (SLRA) to provide an overview of its at-risk dams and developed a repair and rehabilitation priority list.
+In 2014, CPW undertook a Screening Level Risk Analysis (SLRA) to provide an overview of the condition of CPW dams and develop a repair and rehabilitation priority list.
 Since that time, CPW has made extensive progress on achieving those necessary improvements.
 The next conditional assessment and priority list will be developed through our planned effort to update the SLRA in 2021.

 Funding Dam Repairs and Maintenance

 The current repairs and maintenance cost estimate for all of CPW’s dams is approximately $120.7 million.
 Since 2014, CPW has allocated over $61.5 million for this work and approximately $59.2 million in funding needs remain.
 Most of the cost will be incurred by the Wildlife side of the Agency, as the majority of our dams are Wildlife-owned.